Keshto Mukherjee

-Keshto Mukherjee (7 August 1925 – 2 March 1982) was an Indian actor and comedian.
+Keshto Mukherjee (7 August 1925 – 3 March 1982) was an Indian actor and comedian.
 He was born in Kolkata, Bengal Presidency, British India.
 He specialised in comic drunkard roles in Hindi films.
 Though he was famous for his drunkard typecast role in Hindi films, he was a teetotaller throughout his life.

 However in his own interview published in the Stardust magazine in 1981, he mentioned the following; "I drink a lot.
 I started boozing when I left my home town and came to Bombay to become a film hero.
 I lived in a dingy room in the railway quarters with nothing to eat, but lots to drink.
 I drank because I was frustrated.
 I didn’t have any work.
 I drank to get some sleep, to forget that there were rats running all around the place, that there was a dog sleeping next to me.
 I drank to relieve the tension.
 And I only had daaru as my true friend.
 And again, it was because of this daaru that I gained popularity.
 Today, if anyone says my name, everyone pictures a bevda.
 I cannot ditch my friend now.
 I still drink.
 The only day when I didn’t touch a drop of liquor was on my wedding day."

 He used to share a very good relation with the iconic director Ritwik Ghatak and had very tiny but important roles in the maestro's films such as the trickster in Bari Theke Paliye, the madman in Ajantrik or character roles in Nagarik and Jukti Takko Aar Gappo.

+Family and personal life

+Keshto Mukherjee was married to Shobha Mukherjee, and they had two sons, Ashok Mukherjee and Babloo Mukherjee.
+His Younger Son Ashok Mukherjee Died in Road Accident.

 Death

-He died on 2 March 1982 in Bombay, India in an accident.
+Keshto Mukherjee died on March 3, 1982, due to a heart attack in Mumbai (then Bombay).